 The myth: Treatment doesn’t help.
 The DHHS report found that only about half (54 percent) of young adults who knew someone with a mental illness believed treatment would help them.

 The truth: Treatment can and does help.
 Consequently, there are now more treatment approaches than ever.
-These include holistic treatment at residential treatment centers.
+These include integrated treatment in residential and outpatient programs.
 In addition, treatment includes group and individual therapy, experiential modalities, mindfulness practices, and other approaches.
-Therefore, all of these therapies build coping skills.

 Read about Newport Academy’s approach to teen mental health treatment.